Which languages does Bibblio support?

 After uploading and activating the plugin you’ll see a link to Bibblio in the WordPress admin’s left menu.
 From there, you’ll be able to create a Bibblio account.

-A content item is a post in your catalogue that you want to provide recommendations to and from.
+A content item is a post imported to Bibblio that you want to provide recommendations to and from.
 Depending on your plan, there’s a limit to the number of content items that can be stored at any time.
 You need a minimum of five posts on your site for the plugin to pull recommendations from.

 Once you reach your maximum storage capacity, any newly published items will not get automatically imported to Bibblio until you upgrade.

-The plugin will automatically ingest your most recent posts up to the limit specified in your plan (if you have chosen this during setup).
-In the Settings page you can also choose to automatically ingest all future posts.
+The plugin will automatically import your most recent posts up to the limit specified in your plan (if you have chosen this during setup).
+In the Settings page you can also choose to automatically import all future posts.
 You can also include or exclude individual posts from the Bibblio panel in the post editor.

 N.b.
-You need a minimum of five posts on your site for the plugin to pull recommendations from.
+You need a minimum of five posts on your site for the plugin to generate recommendations.

 Our plugin does not let you import pages, since those are not usually designed to include content you would want to recommend.
 If your setup requires you to recommend pages, you can use our quick start code instead.